Extension Points

 cleanup_table_state() |

-Deletes all stored state for a table: replication state, schema, and mappings.
+Deletes all stored state for a table: replication state, schema versions, and destination table metadata.
 Does not modify destination tables |

 Combining Traits